Ronald Jones II Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Over his seven career matchups against the Panthers, Jones averaged 43 rushing yards per game, 15.5 more yards than his over/under in Sunday's game.
+- Against the Panthers, Jones has averaged 43 rushing yards per game over his seven career matchups, 15.5 more yards than his over/under in Sunday's game.

-- In four of seven games versus the Panthers Jones has run for a touchdown.
+- In four of seven games versus the Panthers Jones has rushed for a touchdown.
 But he did not have multiple TDs in any of those games.

-- The Panthers give up 115.6 yards per game on the ground, the NFL's 20th-ranked rush defense.

-- Jones and the Buccaneers will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Panthers have conceded 14 rushing touchdowns, 12th in the league.

 Recent Performances